knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 at checkout, even if there is *no* subscription.
 The problem is that if payment fails on checkout, this invoice will *still* exist, and Stripe will try again to charge it.
-Imagine having your card be declined at checkout, only for the vendor to try to charge it again later, without you ever having finished checkout!
+Imagine having your card be declined at checkout, only for the vendor to try to charge it again later, without you ever having finished the checkout process!

-Here's the plan: if paying the invoice fails, we need to *close* it.
+Here's our rescue plan: if paying the invoice fails, we need to *close* it.
 By doing that, Stripe will *not* try to pay it again.

 To do that, surround the `pay()` line with a try-catch for the `\Stripe\Error\Card` exception.
 Here, add `$invoice->close = true` and then `$invoice->save()`.

 Then, re-throw the exception.
-Our checkout logic looks for this and notifies the user.
+Our checkout logic looks for this exception and uses it to notify the user of the problem.

 Next, down in the other function, if we fail to create the invoice, we need to *not* change the customer's plan in Stripe.